 7. Brace for setbacks

 Starting a new business in unfamiliar terrain takes time.
 It might take off as you planned, as Burns’s winery has, but like most small-business owners, you will have setbacks.
 This is when a solid mentor by your side can be so important.

 “Don't give up,” says Burns.
 “I wasn't deterred when my loan was rejected the first time.
 I picked myself up and went back to the mentors at the small-business development center and tweaked my proposal, then went back to another bank.
 I had 2 or 3 other banks lined up if that one didn’t work.
 I was determined to get the funding I needed.”

 Finally, you should expect that it will take at least 3 years before your business gets on its feet financially, but be prepared for it to take longer.
 “My business is my retirement plan,” says Burns.
 I’m young and healthy now, and have the time for it to grow.”

-So far, her business is on track with monthly net revenues exceeding $30,000 in the tasting room and $10,000 from sales to local restaurants, which is enough to service her debt and more, she says.
-All told, her first full year revenue topped $500,000 and is on track for 20% year-over-year revenue growth in her second year.
+All told, her first full year revenue topped $500,000.
 She also continues to expand sales to high-end grocery stores and continue to add restaurant accounts.
 She is also eyeing the possibility of franchising her concept.